revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/ExceptionHandling.md

 <blockquote>

-A null pointer exception is a common runtime exception that occurs when a program tries to use a null reference.
+A NullPointerException is a common runtime exception that occurs when a program tries to use a null reference.

 Null pointer exceptions can occur in various situations, such as when trying to call a method or access a property on a null reference, when trying to iterate over a null collection.